An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 To this end, Subsection~\ref{sec:linear_ee} sets up the framework for statistical error analysis of learning general linear functionals on $H$ with a particular Bayesian posterior estimator; this is the end-to-end setting.
 Subsection~\ref{sec:linear_ff} then continues the setup for the setting of factorized linear functionals in the full-field learning setting.
 Subsection~\ref{sec:linear_main} contains the main results.
 Here, two theorems provide convergence rates for the end-to-end and full-field settings, respectively.
 In particular, the end-to-end result may be of independent interest to the functional data analysis and Bayesian nonparametric statistics communities.
-The theorems are followed by a discussion and a corollary that rigorously compares the data efficiency of end-to-end versus full-field learning of factorized linear functionals.
+The theorems are followed by a discussion and a corollary that directly compares the data efficiency of end-to-end versus full-field learning of factorized linear functionals.
+In Subsection~\ref{sec:linear_numeric}, synthetic data experiments empirically confirm the theoretical results.